D-CAP Staff

 Emma Billingsley

 Emma earned their Bachelor of Arts degree in Psychology and a minor in dance in Spring 2021 from West Chester University.
 They have experience working with Rams After Hours, Success Coaching, and the Career Development Center.
 They have been a part of DCAP since 2017, and an ambassador since 2018.
-Emma has worn many hats in DCAP throughout the years – a student, ambassador, Graduate Assistant, and now as the new Employment Coordinator.
+Emma has worn many hats in DCAP throughout the years – a student, ambassador, Graduate Assistant, and now as the Employment Coordinator.
 Emma looks forward to working with students on their career aspirations and to getting to know them further.

-Nallely Martinez, Graduate Assistant
+Katie Dougherty, Graduate Assistant

-Courtney Ockershausen, Graduate Assistant
+Cyniah Drew, Graduate Assistant

-Nikki Woods, Graduate Assistant
+Mollie Katzen, Graduate Assistant